-You can be confident in other efforts Microsoft makes on behalf of Azure DevOps.
-These efforts include internal adoption policies at Microsoft, the level of transparency provided into the state of our service, and progress towards receiving certification of our information security management systems.
+You can be confident in other efforts that Microsoft makes on behalf of Azure DevOps.
+These efforts include internal adoption policies at Microsoft, the level of transparency into the state of our service, and progress toward receiving certification of our systems for managing information security.

 Teams across Microsoft are adopting Azure DevOps internally.
 The Azure DevOps team moved into an organization in 2014 and uses it extensively.
-More broadly, we have established guidelines to enable the adoption plans for other teams.
+We established guidelines to enable the adoption plans for other teams.

-Obviously, large teams move more gradually than smaller ones, given their investments in existing DevOps systems.
-For teams able to move quickly, we have established a project classification approach.
+Large teams move more gradually than smaller ones, because of their investments in existing DevOps systems.
+For teams that move quickly, we established a project classification approach.
 It assesses risk tolerance, based on project characteristics, to determine if the project is appropriate for Azure DevOps.
 For larger teams, the adoption typically occurs in phases, with more planning.

-Additional requirements for internal projects include associating the organization with Azure AD to ensure proper user identity life cycle and password complexity.
-For more sensitive projects, two-factor authentication is also required.
+Additional requirements for internal projects include associating the organization with Microsoft Entra ID to ensure the proper user-identity lifecycle and password complexity.
+Projects that are more sensitive also require two-factor authentication.

-Some of you want to understand third-party evaluation of our data security procedures.
+You might be interested in understanding third-party evaluation of our procedures for data security.
 Azure DevOps has achieved the following certifications: